Marcolbr2001/ACA_PROJECT/README.md

 | Board used              | PYNQ Z2 |
 | Software version        | ? |

+## Description of Archive

+├─ aie/                # AIE kernel for transfomation ├─ data_movers/        # PL kernels for setting up the AIE and for fetching ├─ mutual_info/        # PL Kernel for computing mutual information ├─ common/             # Common codes and variables
+├─ hw/                 # System integration
+├─ sw/                 # Host application and dataset
+|  └─ dataset/         # Dataset that can be used for testing
+└─ Makefile/           # Top-level Makefile to build and run

 > [!NOTE]
 > Useful information that users should know, even when skimming content.